M. M. Warburg & Co.

-M.M.Warburg & CO (AG & Co.)
+M. M. Warburg & CO (AG & Co.)
 KGaA is a German private bank, based in Hamburg.
-A family-owned bank, it was founded in 1798 by Banca Levi Kahana of Warburg and brothers Moses Marcus Warburg and Gerson Warburg, two members of the Warburg family.
-The bank was Aryanized under the Nazis.
-The Warburg family still owns the bank, continuing a more than 200-year legacy of private ownership.
+It is a family-owned bank founded in 1798 by brothers Moses Marcus Warburg and Gerson Warburg of the Warburg family.
+The bank was seized and Aryanized by the Nazis.
+The Warburg family still owns 40 percent of the bank, continuing a more than 225-year legacy of private ownership.

 History

+The firm was formed in 1798 and long described itself as a moneychanger (Geldwechsler); it changed that denomination to "bank" only in 1863.

 Nazi era

-When the Nazis came to power in Germany in 1933, Jews were persecuted, and their property began being transferred to non-Jews.
-In 1938, the Nazis arrested and held hostage Dr. Fritz Moritz Warburg, former head of M. M. Warburg Co.
+In 1933, when the Nazis came to power in Germany, Jews were persecuted, and their property began being transferred to non-Jews.
+In 1938, the Nazis arrested Fritz Moritz Warburg, former head of M. M. Warburg Co. and younger brother of Paul Warburg and Felix M. Warburg.
+After being held for several months, he was released and went to Stockholm, eventually becoming a Swedish citizen.
 The bank was Aryanized but its name remained unchanged.
-It was transformed from a family firm to a limited company, and new managers were brought in, notably Dr. Rudolf Brinckmann and Paul Wirtz.
+It was transformed from a family firm to a limited company, and new managers were brought in, notably Rudolf Brinckmann and Paul Wirtz.

 Siegmund Warburg emigrated from Nazi Germany in 1934 and founded S. G. Warburg & Co. in London in 1946.